Skip to main content

 Internships

 College Juniors, Seniors or Graduate students can apply for a competitive summer internship position with the Kansas City Police Crime Laboratory.
-Intern applications were accepted for the summer through February 5, 2024.
+Intern applications will be accepted for the summer from January 6, 2025, through January 31, 2025.

 The following are requirements for the Summer Internship Program with the Kansas City Police Crime Lab: